About the Program

 Successful completion of this course ensures that you'll meet the 35-hour education requirement in order to apply for and take the exam and that your education will not be subject to audit.

-Delivery: Live video via Zoom
+Delivery: Live Instruction via Zoom